 Well to Work offers mental, emotional and self-care tools that are simple, fresh and effective in enhancing well-being whilst optimising performance and creativity.
 Well To Work designs educational, fun programs and experiences, enabling corporations to integrate healthy work habits in a safe work environment.

 Well to Work creates programs and experiences specially for corporate settings.
 Every tool can be performed in work attire sitting at a desk or standing.
-Well to Work utilises a number of methods that are grounded in our natural instincts, designed to regulate the brain and how it controls biological functions to re-align the creative mind and engage the body optimally.
+Well to Work utilises a number of methods that are grounded in our natural instincts, designed to regulate the brain to re-align the creative mind and engage the body optimally.

 Our programs and experiences are engaging and cultivate compassionate camaraderie between team members.
 Each practice activates the participants' senses, providing an embodied and balancing experience.
-These tools are stored on an online portal which participants have access to remotely, anytime, anywhere.
+These tools are stored on our mobile app Awakened Mind which participants have access to remotely, anytime, anywhere.
 Group workshops, talks, coaching and corporate retreats are also included in the programs.

 “I would recommend Well to Work's services to any organization that would like to positively increase the levels of engagement, mental health, collaborative corporate culture, wellness and Happiness!”